-ENGL 2321 British Literature......3:3:0
+ENGL 2321 British Literature 3:3:0 Available online.

 A survey of the development of British literature from the Anglo-Saxon period to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical, linguistic, and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
+Prerequisite(s): ENGL 1301.

-ENGL 2322 British Literature I.....3:3:0
+ENGL 2322 British Literature I 3:3:0